jakub-m/zoom-ultra/README.md

 "bit" has ~72ms.
 The longer dips are connects and disconnects.
 If Zoom broadcasts the meeting room ID, it must be in the signal before and after the dips.

+It seems that around second 8 and second 43 the conferencing set sends the room ID or confirmation code.
+Confirmation codes in Zoom have 6 letters 6\*26=156 states.
+This can be represented with 156/12=13 12-level "chirps".
+In the samples I see 9 or 11 and it doesn't seem that there are chirps with two or more different frequencies.

 ![img](figs/spectro_1.png)
 ![img](figs/spectro_2.png)